Germany gets late goal to draw with Switzerland, finish top of Group A at UEFA Euro 2024 | TSN

 Germany had already advanced to the round of 16 before kickoff Sunday, but a draw felt like a win in the circumstances and kept the momentum of impressive wins against Scotland and Hungary.

+“When you see how the Germans celebrated their goal that says everything," said Switzerland captain Granit Xhaka, named player of the match.

-Switzerland had impressed while protecting a 28th-minute goal from Dan Ndoye’s clever volleyed shot, and was denied a second goal late on by a marginal offside ruling and a fine save by Manuel Neuer from Granit Xhaka's shot.
+Switzerland impressed while protecting a 28th-minute goal from Dan Ndoye’s clever volleyed shot, and chasing a bigger lead.
+A second goal was denied by a marginal offside ruling against Ruben Vargas and a fine save by Manuel Neuer from Xhaka's shot.

 The point for each team ensured Germany finished top and Switzerland second in Group A. Hungary took third place in the standings with an even later stoppage-time goal to beat Scotland 1-0 in Stuttgart.

-Germany now goes to Dortmund for a round of 16 game Saturday against the runner-up in Group C, which is currently led by England.
-Germany’s opponent would be Denmark according to the current standings before the final round of Group C games on Tuesday.
+Germany now goes to Dortmund for a round of 16 game Saturday against the runner-up in Group C. That opponent can be any of the four teams — England, Slovenia, Denmark or Serbia — playing their final round of Group C games on Tuesday.

+Nagelsmann acknowledged Germany's opponent might not like having two fewer days of rest, though added: "We have to prepare for four teams, they only have to prepare for one team.”

 Switzerland heads to the Olympic Stadium in Berlin to open the round of 16 on Saturday against the runner-up in Group B, likely Italy or Croatia.
 They meet Monday in their decisive group game.